Introduction to Product Development Process

 - Act as a facilitator that supports trading

-- Create aggressive trading surrounding with conviction and security programs, economical and suitable services, and sturdy community similarity
+- Create aggressive trading surrounding with conviction and security programs, economic and suitable services, and sturdy community similarity.

 Product augmentation on the Web can happen in various ways and at different times.
 Amazon e-tailor provides proposals, electronic coupons, complementary product sales, and information.

 Gradually, many augmented products have become the primary product today since the extra services that customers use with the augmented products are available during the immediate product development process.
 For example, before buying any mobile phone, customers first judge through e-tailor the relevant competitive advantages of purchasing a specific mobile phone.
-And every company tries to add extra functionalities with an expectation to be reckoned unique in the brand game.
+And every company tries to add extra functionalities, expecting to be reckoned unique in the brand game.
 Infinite qualities are available with each of these mobiles, and the notion of the potential product development process is changing daily.

-To be effectively competitive, the online e-tailers should present a host of services that go with the product development process, and ultimately these added features constitute the final product.
-But all the companies are not equally viable regarding human resources, technology, and cost.
-Some products perform well as compared to other products.
+To be effectively competitive, online e-tailers should present a host of services that go with the product development process, and ultimately these added features constitute the final product.
+But only some companies are equally viable regarding human resources, technology, and cost.
+Some products perform well compared to other products.

 The organizational viewpoint is establishing the branding in the online atmosphere in the following ways: web page message capability, combining branding and marketing communications across diverse online channels, setting up of company value propositions, using brands as search key strings, connecting and improving the brand positions and globalization, and increasingly involve public sector with the branding.